Pezmycia/github-pages-skills-quest/_posts/2026-08-14-my-first-blog-post.md

 ---
-title: "My First Blog Post"
+title: "Welcome to My Digital Space"
 date: 2026-08-14
 ---

-# My First Blog Post
+# Welcome to My Digital Space

-This is my first blog post using Jekyll and GitHub Pages.

-I am learning how Jekyll works and how to build websites with GitHub Pages.
-This is the beginning of my journey, and I look forward to creating more projects and learning new things.
+Welcome to my corner of the internet.

+I'm currently exploring technology, software development, artificial intelligence, and entrepreneurship.

+This blog is where I'll document things I learn, projects I build, and ideas I'm exploring.

+## What I'm Learning

+Right now, I'm learning how to build and publish websites using GitHub Pages and Jekyll.

+## What's Next

+I'll be sharing projects, experiments, lessons, and ideas here.

+**This is just the beginning.**